matomo-org/developer-documentation/docs/querying-the-reporting-api.md

 ## Call the Piwik API in PHP

-If you want to request data in a PHP script that is on the same server as Piwik, you can use this simple technique.
+If you want to request data in a PHP script **that is on the same server as Piwik**, you can use this simple technique.
 This is a more efficient solution as it doesn't require network calls.
 You directly call the PHP Piwik runtime and get the PHP data structure back.

 If you are developing a plugin, you should be using this technique.